JuliaDataScience/JuliaDataScience/contents/julia_101.md

 ### Array {#sec:array}

 Arrays are a **systematic arrangement of similar objects, usually in _rows_ and _columns_**.
+Most of the time you would want **arrays of a single type for performance issues**, but note that they can also hold objects of different types.
 They are the "bread and butter" of data scientist, because arrays are what constitutes most of **data manipulation** and **data visualization** workflows.

 **Arrays are a powerful data structure**.
 They are one of the main features that makes Julia blazing fast.